axyn45/comp9727-25t2/project/project-design-draft.md

 This allows the recommender to prioritize games that are not only similar in content but are also well-regarded by the community.

+**Collaborative Filtering with Behavioral Data**

+User-item data provides implicit user behavior data.

+`user_id` and `item_id` are used to construct a massive user-item interaction matrix.
+This matrix is the fundamental data structure for collaborative filtering.
+The rows represent users, the columns represent games, and the values inside the matrix represent the strength of the interaction.

+`playtime_forever` is the most valuable field in this dataset and will be the core value in a user-item matrix.
+It's a powerful implicit signal of engagement and preference.
+Raw playtime is heavily skewed.
+For example, some users play for thousands of hours, many play for less than one.
+To make it useful, we must transform it, typically using a logarithmic function like log(1 + playtime).
+This compresses the range and turns it into a more stable numerical score representing user preference.
+This transformed playtime score is the primary input for training a matrix factorization model (e.g., Alternating Least Squares - ALS).
+The model will learn to predict these playtime scores for games a user hasn't played yet, and the highest predictions become the recommendations.

+The mere fact that a game is in a user's items list signifies a strong positive signal (that is the user have purchased it).
+A binary "owns/doesn't own" matrix can be used to build a simpler collaborative filtering model.
+The `items_count` can be helpful in identifying highly engaged users.

+**Explicit User-Generated Content (UGC)**

+User reviews provides explicit user feedback.

+`recommend` is a powerful, high-quality, explicit signal.
+It's binary so we can easily tell if the user like it or not.
+A `True` value for `recommend` on a game strongly boosts that game's genres and tags within the user's preference profile.
+A `False` can be used to down-weight or create a negative profile of tags/genres the user dislikes.
+This boolean can be used as a "like" or "dislike" in various recommendation algorithms, providing clear guidance that complements the implicit playtime data.
+For instance, a game with high playtime but a False recommendation might be a guilty pleasure or a game the user now dislikes, a nuance that playtime alone cannot capture.

+`review` (Text) is the most unstructured but potentially richest data source.
+Instead of just a binary recommend flag, we can apply NLP models to the review text to get a more detailed sentiment score (e.g., a score from -1.0 to 1.0).
+This can capture mixed feelings that the boolean misses.
+NLP helps to extract key topics or aspects from reviews.
+This allows us to build an incredibly detailed user profile.
+For example, a user who consistently mentions "great story" in their positive reviews can be recommended other story-rich games, even across different genres.

+**Filtering**

+Other fields in the dataset are essential for giving users control over their recommendations.
+For example, the recommender can include filters like "Free to Play", "Under $10", or "50% OFF" (by comparing `price` and `discount_price`).

+Also users can filter to see "New Releases" or games from a specific era.

+And `early_access` is a simple boolean filter to let users decide if they want to see games that are still in development.

+With these filters, the system can be more efficient helping users to identify the games that interest them most.

 **Generating Recommendations**

 When a user expresses interest in a specific game (e.g., they played it, reviewed it, or are currently viewing its page), we use that game as our seed.